9 Ways To Celebrate Elvis’ 84th Birthday

 9. Visit Other Memphis Music Attractions

 So much of Memphis music influenced or was influenced by Elvis’ work.
-Pay homage to his inspirations and legacy at these two museums, both of which have opened since 2014.
+Pay homage to his inspirations and legacy at these other museums.

-– The Blues Hall of Fame opened last year at 421 South Main St. across from the National Civil Rights Museum.
+– The Blues Hall of Fame is at 421 South Main St. across from the National Civil Rights Museum.
 Check out tons of blues artifacts and listen to hundreds of songs Mon. – Sat. from 10 a.m. to 5 p.m.

 Happy Birthday Elvis!
 How are you celebrating?